-The Arizer Air portable vape is the latest in the line of Arizer products, following the very well-liked Arizer Solo.
-It is the smaller version of the Solo and is much more discreet than the previous models by Arizer.
+The Arizer Air portable vaporizer is the latest Arizer products line, following the very well-liked Arizer Solo.
+However, it is the smaller version of the Solo and is much more discreet than the previous models by Arizer.

-The Arizer Air features a sleek, black matte finish much like its predecessor and features multiple new features.
-This vape is for anyone and everyone as it is very easy to use and doesn’t take any finessing.
-In this Arizer Air review, I’ll go through many of its features and talk about just how well it stacks up to others in its price point.
+The Arizer Air vaporizer features a sleek, black matte finish, much like its predecessor.
+However, it also has multiple new features.
+This dry herb portable vaporizer is for anyone and everyone.
+It is straightforward to use and doesn’t take any finessing.
+In this Arizer Air review, I’ll go through many of its features and talk about just how well it stacks up to others at its price point.

 Bigger Isn’t Always Better

 As I said earlier, the Arizer Air is a smaller, more compact version of the Solo.
 It makes you wonder why they just didn’t go with the smaller model, to begin with.
 We know the Solo for its bulky, almost pill bottle shape.
-As a result, it was rather difficult to hold in places like your pockets without it looking very obvious.
-They fixed it with the Air, looking much more streamlined and being about the size of a tall battery.
-The mouthpiece is a lot like the Solo except thankfully, it isn’t long as it was before.
+As a result, it wasn’t easy to hold in places like your pockets without it looking very obvious.
+They fixed it with the Arizer Air, looking much more streamlined and being about the size of a tall battery.
+The mouthpiece is a lot like the Solo, except thankfully, it isn’t long as it was before.

 With the Solo, the mouthpiece is glass and very long.
-Therefore, it was very easy to accidentally bump it off a counter and break it in half.
+Therefore, it was straightforward to accidentally bump it off a counter and break it in half.
 While the mouthpiece on the Arizer Air is still fairly long, it is nowhere near as bad as its predecessor.
-It’s long enough for the vapor to cool down, but not too long to become fragile.
+It’s long enough for the vapor to cool down but not too long to become fragile.

-The heating element of the Arizer Air is made of ceramics, and the vape features five different temperature settings.
-It allows you to pick from a range of between 338, and 410oF.
-The temperature range is condensed because this vape is more for dry herbs.
-While the Solo (with seven temperature options) had a wider range of products it could use.
-More experienced vapers like to start off with the green setting (around 390 Fahrenheit) and escalate from there.
+The heating element of the Arizer Air is made of ceramics.
+The dry herb vaporizer features five different temperature settings.
+The Air allows you to pick from a range of between 338 and 410F.
+The temperature range is condensed because the Air vaporizer is more for dry herbs.
+At the same time, the Solo (with seven temperature options) had a wider range of products it could use.
+More experienced vapers like to start with the green setting (around 390 Fahrenheit) and escalate from there.
 Consequently, it starts your session with a punch.
-After, allowing you to feel it much faster than you would, starting on the blue setting.
+After allowing you to feel it much faster than you would, starting on the blue setting.

-However, with the newer, relatively smaller glass paths it brings up a few problems that weren’t originally there.
-They boast an all glass vapor path feature.
-This goes out of the window when there is a plastic screw on the mouthpiece.
-Though the fact that the stems are much smaller than before makes up for that fact.
-You can fit about 0.2 grams of herb which is just about enough if you plan on going at it alone.
-You would need more if you plan on having a group session.
+However, the newer, relatively smaller glass paths bring up a few problems that weren’t originally there.
+They boast an all-glass vapor path feature.
+Unfortunately, it goes out of the window when there is a plastic screw on the mouthpiece.
+However, the fact that the stems are much smaller than before makes up for that fact.
+You can fit about 0.2 grams of dry herb, which is just about enough if you plan on going at it alone.
+You will need more if you plan on having a group session.
 Additionally, you can still change the glass stem out and replace them with the stems from the Solo.
 This is because they haven’t changed.